-On the other hand, the same statute for misrepresentation of age provides for a guaranteed diversion option that can result in both the dismissal of the charges and the sealing of the arrest record.
+The same statute for misrepresentation of age provides for a diversion option that can result in both the dismissal of the charges and the sealing of the arrest record.
 For first time offenders, the misrepresentation of age statute allows the Office of the Attorney General for the District of Columbia (or OAG) to provide diversion in lieu of going to trial in these cases.
 The typical diversion offer for a misrepresentation of age case involves community service and a fine.
 Once the community service hours are complete and the fine is paid, the government usually dismisses the case.
 The statute further provides that 6 months after the case is dismissed, the defendant can file a motion to seal the arrest record.

-Two key distinctions exist for contributing to the delinquency and misrepresentation—one good, one bad.
+Two key distinctions exist for contributing to the delinquency and misrepresentation of age—one good, one bad.
 First, conviction for contributing to the delinquency of a minor does not, by statute, impose a driver’s license suspension.
 The second, and not so good distinction, is that the statute does not have special provisions that permit the sealing of the arrest record.
-Most misdemeanors that get dismissed require a two year waiting period for filing a motion to seal—unless the defendant can show “actual innocence” of the crime charged.
+Most misdemeanors that get dismissed require a two-year waiting period for filing a motion to seal—unless the defendant can show “actual innocence” of the crime charged.